iambumblehead/form-urlencoded/README.md

 changelog

+ * 6.0.0, add exports to package.json to support native esm
- * 4.5.0, add exports to package.json to support native esm
+ * 5.5.0, add exports to package.json to support native esm (unpublished)

 (The MIT License)